Javier Duarte de Ochoa: 25 million pesos in state money transported in suitcases for unknown purposes

 On Friday 28 January 2012 members of the Federal Police arrested Said Zepeda and Miguel Morales, who were carrying a briefcase and a backpack with cash totalling 25 million pesos (nearly US$2 million at that time) on an official Veracruz state government plane with unverified origin or destination, and which was suspected of being sent for unlawful purposes by the Duarte de Ochoa government.
 The cash was seized and a federal investigation was launched to determine whether the source of the money was legitimate, and if it indeed belonged to the state government of Veracruz.
 Finance Secretary Tomás Ruiz González claimed that in spite of the odd mode of transportation, the money was legal and intended to pay for the advertisement of local festivals.
-The federal investigation eventually found no evidence for illegal activity, and the cash was returned to the Veracruz government on 5 June 2015 with interest.
+The federal investigation eventually found no evidence for illegal activity, and the cash was returned to the Veracruz government, with interest, on 5 June 2015.

 Journalist killings

-Since Duarte de Ochoa took office in December 2010, his tenure has seen a number of cases of local journalists under threat.
+Duarte de Ochoa's tenure as governor saw a number of cases of local journalists under threat.

-Duarte has issued numerous threats to journalists in several interviews.
+Duarte issued numerous threats to journalists in several interviews.

-As of 1 August 2015, twelve journalists and crime reporters have been killed during the tenure of Duarte de Ochoa, and three more have gone missing Most of the cases have gone unsolved.
+As of 1 August 2015, twelve journalists and crime reporters had been killed during Duarte de Ochoa's tenure, and three more had gone missing Most of the cases have gone unsolved.
 The most notorious case was that of journalist Regina Martínez Pérez, widely known for her reporting on Veracruz state corruption and its links to drug cartels, who was found strangled to death in her apartment on 28 April 2012.
 State officials claimed her murder was unrelated to the regular threats of violence she was receiving for her reporting, but was rather a crime of passion following a robbery, and on 9 April they sentenced Jorge Antonio Hernández Silva to 38 years in prison for the murder.

 Due to the unprecedented number of journalist killings during Duarte de Ochoa's term as governor, the international association Reporters Without Borders named the state of Veracruz one of the ten most dangerous places in the world in which to practice journalism.

-Resignation as Governor
+Resignation as governor

 After being hit by a wave of corruption scandals and the loss of his PRI membership, Duarte presented his resignation to the Veracruz state legislature on 12 October 2016 and made his last public appearance the next day, leaving his whereabouts unknown from that date until his arrest on 15 April 2017.
-He was replaced by an interim appointment, Flavino Ríos Alvarado, who will serve the 48 days between Duarte's resignation and the installation of Miguel Ángel Yunes as the next governor.
-On March 12, 2017, Veracruz authorities arrested Ríos, accusing him of aiding Duarte's escape and abusing his authority; a judge delivered a cautionary one-year jail sentence.
+He was replaced by an interim appointment, Flavino Ríos Alvarado, who served the 48 days between Duarte's resignation and the installation of Miguel Ángel Yunes as the next governor.
+On 12 March 2017, Veracruz authorities arrested Ríos, accusing him of aiding Duarte's escape and abusing his authority; a judge delivered a cautionary one-year jail sentence.